Advanced Windows 11 Guide For Developers

 Understanding Developer Mode

-Why?
-It lets you install apps from outside the Microsoft Store and run scripts without restrictions.
+This is important because it lets you install apps from outside the Microsoft Store and run scripts (sets of commands to automate tasks) without limitations.

 Steps to Enable Developer Mode: